 Most fatal illnesses cause fatigue.
 A person who is dying can try to save energy for activities that really matter.
 Often, making a trip to the doctor's office or continuing an exercise that is no longer helping is not essential, especially if doing so saps the energy needed for more satisfying activities.
 Sometimes, stimulant drugs help.

 Depression and Anxiety

 Feeling sad when contemplating the end of life is a natural response, but this sadness is not depression.
-People who are depressed usually lack interest in what is going on and may see only the bleak side of life or feel no emotions (see Mood Disorders: Depression).
-Providing psychologic support and allowing people to express concerns and feelings are usually the best approach.
+People who are depressed usually lack interest in what is going on and may see only the bleak side of life or feel no emotions (see see Depression).
+Providing psychologic support and allowing people to express concerns and feelings are usually the best approaches.
 A skilled social worker, doctor, nurse, or chaplain can help with these concerns.
 Dying people and their family should talk to the doctor about such feelings so that depression can be diagnosed and treated.
 Treatment (usually a combination of antidepressant drugs and counseling) is often effective, even in the last weeks of life, because it improves the quality of the time remaining.

-Anxiety is more than normal worry: Anxiety is feeling so worried and fearful that it interferes with daily activities (see Anxiety Disorders: Overview of Anxiety Disorders).
+Anxiety is more than normal worry: Anxiety is feeling so worried and fearful that it interferes with daily activities (see see Overview of Anxiety Disorders).
 Feeling uninformed or overwhelmed can cause anxiety, which may be relieved by asking caregivers for more information or help.
 People who typically feel anxiety during periods of stress may be more likely to feel anxiety when dying.
 Strategies that have helped people in the past—including reassurance, drugs, and channeling worries into productive endeavors—will probably help them when dying.
 Dying people troubled by anxiety should get help from counselors and may need antianxiety drugs.